Google Knowledge Panel: What You Need to Know

 You’ll see the Knowledge Panel on the right hand side of search results pages in Google.
 They appear when you search for entities (people, places, organisations, things) and contain information about the query that Google considers to be ‘fact’.

-The information shown in knowledge panels is taken from Google’s Knowledge Graph, so we could call them knowledge graph panels.
-Importantly, what information is included in Google’s Knowledge Graph (and therefore the knowledge panels) is determined by an algorithm and is completely automatic (machine-driven). the Knowledge Graph cannot be directly edited by anyone inside or outside Google.
+The information shown in Knowledge Panels is taken from Google’s Knowledge Graph, so we could call them Knowledge Graph Panels.
+Importantly, what information is included in Google’s Knowledge Graph (and therefore the Knowledge Panels) is determined by a Knowledge Panel Algorithm and is completely automatic (machine-driven).
+The Knowledge Graph cannot be directly edited by anyone inside or outside Google.

 Knowledge panels show the name of the entity and then, depending on the information Google has in it’s Knowledge Graph : photos, description, social media profiles, related entities…